FarmBot-Docs/farmbot-developers/v15/lua/functions/tools.md

 **Mounts the given tool** and pulls it out of its slot, taking into account the slot's direction.

+{%
+include callout.html
+type="info"
+content="This function only applies to FarmBots with interchangeable tools, such as FarmBot Genesis."
+%}

 ```lua
 -- It is recommended to find home before mounting tools
 -- to ensure accuracy of movements